Batman & Robin (film): Filming and visual effects

-The film was mostly shot at Warner Bros.
+The film was shot at Warner Bros.
 Studios in Burbank, California.
 The grounds of Greystone Mansion were used for scenes taking place at Wayne Manor.
-Part of the film was also shot in Vienna, Austria, Montreal, Quebec, Canada, Ottawa, Ontario, Canada, and Fort Worth, Texas.
+Part of the film was also shot in Vienna, Austria, Montreal, Quebec, and Ottawa, Ontario, Canada.
 Production designer Barbara Ling stated that her influences for the design of Gotham City came from "neon-ridden Tokyo and the Machine Age.
 Gotham is like a World's fair on ecstasy."
 Although miniatures and computer-generated elements were used for some scenes, large full-scale sets were constructed, including Gotham City covered in ice.
 For scenes featuring people frozen by Mr. Freeze's ice-ray, life-sized mannequins covered in fake ice were created.
-Several different materials were tested for the féaux ice before settling on a combination of fiber resin.
+Several different materials were tested for the faux ice before settling on a combination of fiber resin.
 According to Ling, the ice effects alone took half a year to create.
-Rhythm and Hues and Pacific Data Images created the visual effects sequences, with John Dykstra and Andrew Adamson credited as the visual effects supervisors.
+Rhythm & Hues Studios (R&H) and Pacific Data Images created the visual effects sequences, with John Dykstra and Andrew Adamson credited as the visual effects supervisors.
 Batman & Robin featured 450 individual visual effects shots, 150 more than Batman Forever.
 Motion capture was used to animate digital stunt doubles; for a scene featuring skysurfing, the department recorded the motion of a skyboarder in a wind tunnel at a military base in North Carolina.